Code example guidelines

-This document series outlines the coding guidelines and best practices we use for writing demos, code snippets, interactive examples, etc, for use on MDN.
+This document series outlines the coding guidelines and best practices we use for writing demos, code snippets, interactive examples, etc., for use on MDN.

-This section provides quick general best practices for creating an understandable minimal code sample to demonstrate usage of a specific feature or function.
+This section provides quick general best practices for creating an understandable minimal code sample to demonstrate the usage of a specific feature or function.

 Code samples need to be: